-Company used directly for those two resource types.
-48 To fix this error, I 1 2 recalculated the levelized cost of batteries using the Company's real discount rate.49 3 Please describe how these recommended resource costs affected the modeling Q. 4 done by Dr. Roumpani.
+I Company used directly for those two resource types.
+To fix this error, I 2 recalculated the levelized cost of batteries using the Company's real discount rate.
+49 3 Q. Please describe how these recommended resource costs affected the modeling done by Dr. Roumpani.
 5 A. The increase in solar costs coupled with lower wind and battery costs contributed to 6 less solar but more wind and battery being chosen in Dr. Roumpani's modeling.
-(The proposed change in battery ELCC would also make it a more attractive 7 8 capacity resource-as discussed by Mr. Stenclik.)
-Notably, however, the resource 9 cost changes were applied to all portfolios, including the replication of the 10 Company's preferred plan in portfolio CC 0.
+7 (The proposed change in battery ELCC would also make it a more attractive 8 capacity resource as discussed by Mr. Stenclik.)
+Notably, however, Tthe resource 9 cost changes were applied to all portfolios, including the replication of there- 10 optimization of the Company's preferred plan in portfolio CC 0.
 Thus, the savings that is reported with 11 our alternative portfolios is due to that of ceasing coal at Comanche 3 and Pawnee 12 earlier than in the Company's plan in order to provide an "apples to apples" 13 comparison.
-14 V. RECOMMENDATIONS FOR PHASE II 15 Do you have recommendations for how to address the procurement of new Q. 16 resources in Phase II?
-17 Yes, given my analysis of the Company's Phase I filing, I propose the following: A. 18 1.
+14 v.
+RECOMMENDATIONS FOR PHASE II 15 16 Q. Do you have recommendations for how to address the procurement of new resources in Phase II?
+17 A. Yes, given my analysis of the Company's Phase I filing, I propose the following: 18 1.
 Our proposed alternative plan of retiring Comanche 3 in 2027 and 19 converting Pawnee to gas in 2024 is clearly favorable to the Company's 20 proposal.
 In Phase I, the Commission should approve retiring Comanche 3